b01/d3/README.txt

 Yes this is yet another Diablo 3 damage calculator.
 I am currently not satisfied with the existing D3 calculators out there as of 10/27/2012.
 Even though I feel that I'm almost done with the game, I feel even stronger the need to make this web-app; so it can help make it easier to select new weapons and armor.
 Plus I got REALLY excited about being able to access raw Diablo 3 data through an official BatttleNet Web API.
 Since I have a lot of experience with web development and coding around APIs, this should be a breeze for me.
 So I feel I must do this, tis my duty. :)

+Your battle.net ID is required since request to Battle.net web API are limited per day.
+If the system works, all requests should be logged, and some rules put in to place, will minimize abuse.